wchan2/canned-responses.js/README.md

 	get.json 		   	# resolves a GET request to / in json post.hello.sir.json # resolves a POST request to /hello/sir in json

+## Installing Build and Test Dependencies

+	npm install -g grunt-cli    # installing the build dependencies npm install -g jasmine-node # installing the test dependencies

+## Building

+	grunt lint

+## Running the Tests

+There are three different ways to run tests as it uses primarily [jasmine-node](https://github.com/mhevery/jasmine-node).

+	npm test

+OR

+	grunt test

+OR

+	jasmine-node spec/

 ## Coming Soon

 - Allow the use of `-format <format>` to allow another content type ie. `-format xml` to read XML instead.